has a rich sedimentary rock record both in the northern part

 few pieces of the outer rim of the pygidium.

-complete specimen so far a nice pygidium with the ribs visible.
+specimen - a nice pygidium with the ribs visible. it is roughly

-it is roughly 1 cm tall.
-The trilobite would have been less than
+1 cm tall.
+The trilobite would have been less than an inch in

 view same specimen.